 Originally published: December 30, 2021

-“The State of Nebraska and local agencies continue to conduct damage assessments.
-Once sufficient information is gathered, a request for Federal Public Assistance will be sent to the Federal Emergency Management Agency (FEMA) regional office, then to FEMA headquarters, and finally to the White House for review and approval,” Foley said in a news release from the office of Gov. Pete Ricketts.
+Foley’s office says state and local agencies continue to conduct damage assessments.
+Once sufficient information is gathered, a request for Federal Public Assistance will be sent to the Federal Emergency Management Agency regional office, then to FEMA headquarters, and finally to the White House for review and approval.